gorenje/urban-photogrammetry.org/index.md

 # Urban Photogrammetry

-This project aims to create a three dimensional digital archive of our ever changing urban environments.
+Urban Photogrammetry aims to create a three dimensional digital archive of our ever changing urban environments.

+Taking advantage of [photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry) to provide a deeper perspectives than photos can.

-Not only do 3D digital models provide a beautiful representation of environment around us today but they also provide future digital archaeology with a basis.
+Not only do 3D digital models provide a beautiful representation of environment around us today but they also provide future digital archaeology as a basis.

-Taking advantage of advances in [photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry) to provide a deeper perspectives than photos can.

-## Why Urban Photogrammetry?

-{% include youtube.html ytid='oCSVOW5bIpU' %}

-## Flythrough Video

-{% include youtube.html ytid='V1B6eTx58hk' %}

-## 3D Virtual Tour
+## Berlin Virtual Tour

+{% include image.html filename="cultural-tour.png" link="/berlin/maptour" %}

-An initial [Berlin Virtual Tour](/berlin) is a tour of Berlin in 3D models.
-This is an active collection that is constantly being updated and will never be complete!
+An initial [Berlin Virtual Tour](/berlin/maptour) is a cultural tour of Berlin in 3D digital models.

 ## Presenting Cultural Heritage in 3D

-How are cultural heritage models best [presented](/presentation)?
+How is cultural heritage best presented in a digital 3D world?

+The [presentation](/presentation) page demostrates various possibilities.